 - Other pertinent matters – encompassing information systems maintenance, standard operating procedures implementation in case of security incidents (e.g., malware, natural disasters, corrupted files, etc.), risk assessment about the transmission of CUI, and the like.

-To perform in conducting your firm’s DFARS compliance assessment, you may either use in-house resources and expertise, or outsource the task to a qualified DFARS consultant that specializes in helping DoD contractors meet compliance rules.
+To conduct your firm’s DFARS compliance assessment, you may either use in-house resources and expertise or outsource the task to a qualified DFARS consultant that specializes in helping DoD contractors meet compliance rules.

 ✓ Checklist 2: Risk Assessment

 Assessing workplace safety is also one of DFARS’s compliance requirements.
 DoD contractors can use a risk assessment checklist to manage workplace risks, determine the likelihood of hazards occurring, and implement measures to reduce or eliminate them.
 Risk assessment depends on factors such as the nature and size of operations and other factors mandated by governing authorities.

 In performing a risk assessment, companies must take the following details into account: